Daglish railway station: Description

 Immediately south-west of the station is a single-ended turnback siding.
 It was used by trains operating special event services for Subiaco Oval until the stadium was closed in 2017.
 Trains would park there before heading to West Leederville station to pick up passengers.
-It will be used by Morley–Ellenbrook line trains when that line opens in 2024.
-Those trains will not stop at Daglish station or any other station between Daglish and Perth.
+Since December 2024, the siding has been used by Ellenbrook line trains, which do not stop at Daglish station or any other station between Daglish and Perth.
 The turnback has capacity for five trains per hour, so an additional turnback will be needed for that line to achieve six trains per hour, which is planned in 2031.

+There is one piece of public art at Daglish station: an untitled mural along the station's underpass installed in 2021 by Noongar artist Tjyllyungoo, also known as Lance Chadd, and Trish Robinson.
+The mural represents the local flora and fauna.